Savvythelegend/PGDocs/docs/operator_capability_levels.md

 enhancements, such as improvements in how you interact with the operator and a PostgreSQL cluster configuration.

-!!!
-Important
+:::important
 We consider information security part of this level.

 ### Operator deployment via declarative configuration